leagueofcake/discord_cakebot/docs/source/command_list.rst

 """""
 * ``!play <keyword/title/alias>``

 Not case sensitive.
-If multiple matches are found, cakebot will display 13 possible matcches and prompt the user to ``!playid``.
+If multiple matches are found, cakebot will display 13 possible matches and prompt the user to ``!playid``.

 Variants
 """"""""